alem-platform/sprint-js/crunch01/README.md

 4. Visualization Requirements:

-Mark the cells that have been visited (during search process with selected Algorithm) with number 2.
+- Mark the cells that have been visited (during search process with selected Algorithm) with number 2.
-Highlight the final path from start to end once found with number 3
+- Highlight the final path from start to end once found with number 3
+- For checking you solution you can use ready-for-use [starting code](https://github.com/alem-platform/bootcamp-js/tree/crunch01/crunch01/start)

 ### Testing

-You can take those 3 testing maps for testing your solution:
+You can take those 3 starting maps for testing your solution:

 ```js
 [